Post Fiat: Auditable, Model-Assisted Validator-List Publication for XRPL-Derived Networks

 2.3 What remains

-Publishing the full pipeline does not eliminate all discretion.
+Publishing the full pipeline reduces discretion; it does not remove it.
 The foundation still chooses evidence sources, normalization rules, the scoring prompt, and the model.
-But those choices are now explicit, versioned artifacts.
+Those choices become explicit, versioned artifacts.
 Changing them requires a visible policy update, not a silent editorial adjustment.

-The strongest objection is that Post Fiat could simply replace one black box with another: private publisher discretion becomes private choices over evidence, prompt, model, and normalization.
-The answer is procedural, not mystical.
-Post Fiat does not claim the model is unbiased.
-It claims that the decision procedure becomes decomposable.
-Evidence can be challenged, prompts can be diffed, model changes can be rerun, score rationales can be inspected, and selector rules can be compared against alternatives.
-Bias, error, and capture do not disappear; they become easier to locate.
+The mitigation is decomposition: evidence can be challenged, prompts can be diffed, model changes can be rerun, score rationales can be inspected, and selector rules can be compared against alternatives.
+Bias, error, and capture remain possible, but they become easier to locate.

 2.4 What this paper does and does not claim